dmayo3/mocksafe/CONTRIBUTING.md

 ## Development Setup

-To set up the development environment, follow these steps:
+To set up the development environment, install [uv](https://docs.astral.sh/uv/) and follow these steps:

 1. Clone the repository: